robmurrer/Leatherback/README.md

 * imported cartpole example renamed as Robpole.
 * works on both frameworks. need to install it same way as leatherback -e source/Robpole
 * need to vendor in all config and usds
-* trying to modify to export onnx etc so we can do confirmation on format
+* confirmation of onnx vs lab model with scripts/inference
 * will try to port Leatherback to rsl_rl when confident

 ...